International student transfer policy

 The University will assess a student's request for release against its policies and procedures and will only grant release when the student has:

-- Provided a letter from another registered provider confirming that a valid enrolment offer has been made;
+- Provided an offer letter from another registered provider for a relevant intake;

 - Provided a letter detailing the reasons for the transfer request, including if relevant, evidence of compassionate and compelling circumstances